Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 Here's a simple but important thing you can miss when it comes to expectations.

 3. Don't assume your toddler needs you to do it.
+They just may need practice.

-And here's what my toddler's Montessori teacher shared with me that day about the snowpants.
+Here's what my toddler's Montessori teacher shared with me that day about the snowpants.

 We had just moved to Maine that year, and let me tell you, I was THRILLED that this skill was now learned and he could do his snowpants all by himself.
 What a gift during the long freezing winter!